high1/angular-openweather/README.md

 - created ForecastGuardService, which does not allow route activation if the current state does not contain the appropriate ID in the forecast state
 - created reusable app-loader component to show that the component is loading the data
 - added an apiInterval as a configurable option, the application uses this to avoid constantly calling the API, instead calling the API on the preconfigured 5 minutes interval
-- since the state already contains the data, the applciation just displays it on revisits of the components during the API call pause interval
+- since the state already contains the data, the application just displays it on revisits of the components during the API call pause interval
 - added a reusable error component which is displayed in the case of an error, and has the link which just calls again the same call that failed before, but forcing refetch this time
 - covered application with unit tests
 - created an application hosting repo on [Firebase](https://firebase.google.com/)